eddmann/secret-santa-draw/README.md

 [API](./api/) | [Client](./client/)

 This year's offering expands upon last year's [PWA](https://github.com/eddmann/secret-santa-pwa), transforming it into a full-fledged platform complete with an accompanying iOS/Android application (coming soon).
-It brings holiday cheer by making Secret Santa draws a breeze to organize and enjoy, whether gathered around the tree or connected online! 🎄
+It brings holiday cheer by making Secret Santa draws a breeze to organise, whether gathered around the tree or connected online! 🎄

 The service was built in a RAD manner, with a self-imposed time constraint of just a couple of evenings for development - driven by the goal of getting something shipped! 🚀